Museum of Fine Arts, Houston: Modern Latin America and Latino Art

+African American Art

+In 2016, a Texas critic wrote: "More than any other Houston museum, the MFAH has a checkered history with African American artists and audiences: when local hero John Biggers won the museum purchase prize in the Houston Artists Exhibition in 1950, he famously wasn’t allowed to attend the award ceremony because it was a white-only event."
+Since that time, the museum has made diversity and inclusivity efforts for its African American collections and exhibitions.
+Alvia Wardlaw, a curator who retired in 2009, mounted shows dedicated to Thornton Dial, Kermit Oliver, Roy DeCarvera, and Gee's Bend quilts.

-The Museum of Fine Arts, Houston is known for the diversity and inclusivity of their collection and exhibitions.
-They tend to promote more art pieces that bring people together and that they can relate to and understand, despite their differences.
-In the context of African American art, they have numerous pieces dedicated to telling the stories, heritage, and lifestyles of these artists and their community within their collection.
-The majority of these works are part of their Modern and Contemporary Art collection and engage in many themes prominent to the African American community such as racial discrimination, civil rights and racial injustice, and the generational impacts of slavery and racism.
+A goal is to bring people together to promote understanding.
+In the context of African American art, numerous pieces, including loans, speak to the stories, heritage, and lifestyles of these artists and their community.
+Themes of particular concern to the African American community and its history include racial discrimination, civil rights, and racial injustice, and the generational impacts of slavery and racism.
+Statements: African American Art from the Museum’s Collection, a permanent collection exhibition from 2016 addressed these issues.

 In 2020, the museum presented the exhibition, Soul of a Nation: Art in the Age of Black Power, which featured the works of numerous black artists expressing the revolutionary achievements of the black community and establishing their identity in the 1960s and 1980s.
-Work currently displayed in the galleries, such as Kehinde Wiley's Judith and Holofernes and Kara Walker's Slaughter of the Innocents (They Might Be Guilty of Something), educate on similar themes of oppression and its layers, as well as the impact on the African American community from multiple generations’ perspective.
-On many occasions, local artists commissioned or employed by the museum will showcase their work outside of the museum in various gallery locations in Houston.
-Specifically, these are conducted in areas with higher rates of African American residency.
-These galleries are typically established to promote the artistic and historical education to members of the Black community with explanations from the artists themselves.
-Regardless of the contents and target audience, all are welcome to join and learn.
+Works such as Kehinde Wiley's Judith and Holofernes and Kara Walker's Slaughter of the Innocents (They Might Be Guilty of Something) treat themes of oppression and its ensuing multi-generations impact on the African American community.Local artists commissioned or employed by the museum showcase their work outside of the museum in various gallery locations in Houston, targeting areas with higher rates of African American residency to reach members of the Black community.